mkalikas/LZW/readme.txt

 If this is the case, the file passed when executing the program by passing e will not include a ../ before the filename and will instead be executed as described above for running the program by passing e and filename.lzw.

+I included two functions to create the dictionary in the file for part one and part two.
+When a file is being compressed, the dictionary function creates a map of string, integer pairs.
+When a file is being expanded, the dictionary function creates a map of integer, string pairs.